Last Updated: June 9, 2021

 In the performance section, Lighthouse looks at how quickly users can view and access page content based on 6 performance metrics including the new Core Web Vitals:

-- First Contentful Paint, which measures the time until the first text or image becomes visible.
+- First Contentful Paint — measures the time until the first text or image becomes visible.

-- Largest Contentful Paint, one of the new Core Web Vitals, which measures the time until the main content of a page becomes visible to users.
+- Largest Contentful Paint— one of the new Core Web Vitals — measures the time until the main content of a page becomes visible to users.

-- Speed index, which measures how quickly the content of a page is loaded.
+- Speed Index — measures how quickly the content of a page is loaded.

-- Time to interactive, which measures the time until the user is able to fully interact with page content.
+- Time to Interactive — measures the time until the user is able to fully interact with page content.

 Performance Metrics Weighted Breakdown

-Given the importance of the upcoming May 2021 Google algorithm update — which introduces new ranking signals to measure real user page experience — we are interested in how the three new Core Web Vitals influence the performance score for URLs.
+Below is a breakdown of how the Google Lighthouse Performance Score is weighted and how the weighted breakdown has changed between Lighthouse 6/7 and Lighthouse 8.
+Given the importance of the upcoming June 2021 Google algorithm update — which introduces new ranking signals to measure real user page experience — we are interested in how the three new Core Web Vitals influence the performance score for URLs.
 How well a website scores on the Core Web Vitals heavily influences the overall web performance as they make up 55% of Lighthouse’s weighted performance score.

 Performance Scoring Calculator